indextbag/Animation-Orientation/README.md

 # Animation-Orientation
-Small animation fix that reorient joints to match target skeleton in Autodesk Maya.
+Small animation fix that reorient joints to match the target skeleton in Autodesk Maya.